-The effluent limitations in the draft permit have been reviewed for consistency with the WQMP.
-The existing effluent limitations are contained in the approved WQMP.
+The effluent limits recommended above have been reviewed for consistency with the WQMP.
+The existing limits are consistent with the approved WQMP.

-The effluent limitations in the draft permit meet the requirements for secondary treatment and the requirements for disinfection according to 30 TAC Chapter 309, Subchapter A: Effluent Limitations.
+The effluent limitations in the draft permit meet the requirements for secondary treatment and the requirements for disinfection according to

+30 TAC Chapter 309, Subchapter A: Effluent Limitations.